-Train toilets are a big source of design crime.
+Train toilets are a great place to learn some crucial UX lessons as they are a big source of design crime.
 In many cases, to simply lock the door requires you to read reams of instructions and select the correct combination of flashing buttons.
 I’ve been on trains where a sign is needed to point to the flush, as it becomes hidden when the seat is lifted up.
 This poor design is made worse when the only visible button is a non-labelled and easy to reach emergency stop.

 Clues on how to use a product should be baked into the interface.
 The need for instructions is a strong indication your design is not instinctive to use.

 We’ve all been there: bursting for the loo (often after a few drinks) with rising anxiety as we try to decipher the sign on the door.
 Is it a merman or mermaid?
 Are berets gender-specific?
 Remind me, is the XY chromosome an indication of male or female sex-determination?

 I don’t want to solve a puzzle, I just want to go through the correct door.
 What can seem like a playful extension of your brand personality can quickly end up in user frustration.
 However pretty your wayfinding symbols or icons are, if they don’t communicate what you intend at a glance, they are an example of bad design.

 05. Tame the technology

 Just because you can build it doesn’t mean you should.
 Japanese toilets provide a sanitary lesson in the perils of over-engineering and feature creep.
 On top-end toilets, flushing, raising and lowering the lid, and even keeping a personal ‘performance’ record is all done via a smartphone app.
 This means that at night, before you can go to the toilet, you need to find your phone (and hope the battery is charged).

 Sometimes the minimum viable product should be the extent of the product.
 In design less is more; and even less is even more.